 How to Restore Dull and Dingy Beach Towels

-Beach towels can easily fade with lots of use and being exposed to sun, salt, and chlorine for extended periods of time.
+Beach towels can easily fade with lots of use and from being exposed to sun, salt, and chlorine for extended periods of time.
 Do not use chlorine bleach on towels, as this can weaken the fibers and further fade the fabric.
 For cotton towels, use an oxygen-based bleach, as it will work more slowly.
 See our guide on how to wash cotton for best practices.
 Always be sure to read the product labels and follow the recommendations.